GoogleCloudPlatform/professional-services/tools/gcpviz/README.md

 - A Cloud Asset Inventory export can contain some sensitive information.
 A simple tool, called [redactor.py](redactor.py), has been included to remove some fields from the export.
 - A few asset types have clickable links in a SVG!
 Try it out.
+- If you have a huge resource inventory, only export the assets you need for your graph by specifying `--asset-types` when doing the `gcloud asset export`.
+- You can now access the resource properties if you specify `-resource-data` flag during graph database creation.
+For an example how to use it, see [standalone-projects.js](queries/standalone-projects.js).